Communicating the message

 - Desk reference.
-First, the necessary:
+First, the essential:

 - The Associated Press Style Guide, uses American English but I use it to check the correct title for US corporations and organisations, e.g. Apple Inc.: the alternative is to check at the organisation’s website.
 Available in print or by website subscription or on Amazon Kindle, including on Kindle Unlimited.